BMW 10 – Spirit of CornwallOctober 17, 2020

 So how do we say thank you?

 Well we buy a BMW 1250 RT and we name it "The Oarsome Foursome" as we tell everyone about their story.

-May we wish BMW 13 always the safest of journeys, and what a tale we have to tell about it's name.
+We wished the BMW 13 always the safest of journeys, and what a tale we continue to have to tell about its name.